 5. YouTube videos

-You'll also notice that once you start watching a few YouTube videos, there are other suggested videos on the sidebar that you can consider as content or blog content ideas, especially if you are looking for ideas that are specific to your own niche.
+You'll also notice that once you start watching a few YouTube videos, there are other suggested videos on the sidebar that you can consider, especially if you are looking for ideas that are specific to your own niche.
 Don't forget to also check the comments of the YouTube videos you come across for more inspiration on content ideas for your next blog, quiz or infographic.

-Without you knowing it, it's very likely that you have either engaged in or created interactive content.
-Like the Polls and Questions stickers on Instagram Stories or the online quizzes you might have done on websites.
-In essence, interactive content is when a user engages with a piece of content.
-Now, engagement here isn't leaving a comment or thumbs up - it's when they have to click on the content to either see more information or make a decision.
+Without knowing it, it's very likely that you have either engaged in or created interactive content.
+Like the polls and stickers on Instagram Stories or the online quizzes you might have done on websites.
+In essence, interactive content is when a user engages with a piece of content to inform an action, such as revealing the answer to a quiz question, expand a "more information" box, or jump to a specific content section.

 Creating interactive content is a great strategy for boosting engagement with your target audience online, while also simultaneously creating a fun experience where your audience feels more involved with your brand's personality.
 According to Demand Gen Report, 93% of marketers agreed that interactive content is effective in educating consumers, compared to just 70% for static content, while 77% of respondents from a study conducted by Content Marketing Institute agree that "interactive content can have reusable value, resulting in repeat visitors and multiple exposure."

 So if you haven't thought about using interactive content not only to engage your audience but as an idea for content, now is a good time to start.

 Reading Tips: The Best Interactive Posts For Social Media, Interactive Content & Social Media: A Match Made in Heaven, Interactive Content for Every Stage of the Sales Cycle

 Ideas for Interactive Content